docb/dbRackModules/README.md

 So the input '8' makes a trigger per beat if clocked with 1/16, '2' makes the typical hihat, '08' makes the typical snare.

+If the hex sequence is edited or changed it appers as red.
+You must press enter to activate it (makes it green).

 As usual due to the one sample delay per cable, it is recommended always to feed the clock delayed by 2-10 samples so that the rst is triggered for sure before the clock.